carbon-language/carbon-lang/docs/design/generics/details.md

 agreement is only possible for interfaces without any function members.

-If the Carbon compiler sees a matching `final` impl, it can assume it won't be specialized so it can use the assignments of the associated types in that impl definition.
+If the Carbon compiler sees a matching `final` impl, it can assume it won't be specialized so it can use the assignments of the associated constants in that impl definition.

 ```
 fn F[T:! type](x: T) {